 We worked with architects Lifschutz Davidson Sandilands on the project for auctioneer Bonhams.
 Decades of piecemeal development around Haunch of Venison Yard off London’s New Bond Street were replaced by a four-storey, state-of-the-art facility.

-Two existing elements have been retained: the Grade II-listed Blenstock House at the site’s northern edge, plus a Victorian house on New Bond Street.
-The latter has been gutted to create a new atrium entrance.
+Two existing elements have been retained: the Grade II-listed Blenstock House at the site’s northern edge, plus a Victorian house on New Bond Street; the latter gutted to create a new atrium entrance.

 Phase 1 saw refurbishment of the 1,820 m² Blenstock House, providing temporary accommodation for those displaced by subsequent demolition of the other existing buildings.
 The final stage was Blenstock House’s further refurbishment as staff and services were transferred into the new building.